drshahizan/learn-django/materials/django/readme.md

 Overall, these components work together to define the functionality and user interface of the App1 web application.
 By organizing the application logic into separate apps, Django allows developers to build complex applications with a modular and maintainable codebase.

-## Example of a view function in Django.
+## Example of a view function in Django

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 It is built on top of the Python programming language and follows the model-view-controller (MVC) architectural pattern.